 - Reseller – Anyone looking to sell web hosting to others

-- Optimized WordPress Hosting – Faster performance with Nginx (not just for WordPress)
+- WordPress VPS – Faster performance with Nginx (not just for WordPress)

 If you are not sure which hosting plan will work best for you, we recommend our full guide on Shared Hosting vs VPS Hosting – How Do I Choose?